zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

   - Contains java packages for set of connected files.
   - diagnosis_engine node for execution
   - receives diagnosis model from the diagnosis server
+  - to run it, please see "diagnosis_engine.launch" in diagnosis_launch/launch

 5. Diagnosis Repair
   - Contains java files relevant to planning and repair
   - Contains java packages for set of related files.
   - plannerRepair node for execution
   - takes repair_domain.pddl file as parameter
+  - to run it, please see "planner.launch" in diagnosis_launch/launch

+6. Action Servers
+  - four "start_node","stop_node","power_up" and "shutdown".
+  - are in diagnosis_board package
+  - provides services to diagnosis_repair to run/stop the nodes or switch on/off the channels
+  - to run it, please see "action_servers.launch" in diagnosis_launch/launch

-6. Diagnosis Board
+7. Diagnosis Board
-  - contains board controller
+  - contains board controller and action servers "start_node","stop_node","power_up" and "shutdown".
   - specific to the diagnostic board made for our TEDUSAR robot
   - publishes hardware information for ROS usage
+  - to run it, please see "board_controller.launch" in diagnosis_launch/launch

-7. Diagnosis Launch
+8. Diagnosis Launch
   - contains different launch files.
   - individual launch files are for running nodes, observers, action servers, diagnosis model, diagnosis engine and planner.
   - run.launch provides one launch file to run everything needed.